cowprotocol/docs/docs/mevblocker/users-and-integrators/Integrators/analytics.md

 # Set Up Data Analytics

-When submitting your transaction to the API, define the custom parameter “referrer=xxx" to associate transactions on MEV Blocker's transaction origin analytics dashboard to your project:
+When submitting your transaction to the API, define the custom parameter "referrer=xxx" to associate transactions on MEV Blocker's transaction origin analytics dashboard to your project:

 ```
 https://rpc.mevblocker.io/?referrer=(YOUR_ADDRESS)